1

 News

-Posted about 7 years ago by David Williams
+Posted almost 9 years ago by David Williams

 As has been mentioned previously, the current version of Cubiquity is no longer under active development as the focus has shifted to a replacement ‘Cubiquity 2’ system which is being developed outside of the ‘Volumes of Fun’ brand.
 Although the … ...
 [More] Continue reading → The post Removing Cubiquity from the Unity Asset Store appeared first on Volumes Of Fun.
 [Less]

-Posted over 7 years ago by David Williams
+Posted about 9 years ago by David Williams

 Voxeliens is a retro-style arcade shooter and is essentially a 3D voxel-based version of Space Invaders.
 We released the game in 2012, showed it off at the Develop Conference and have had it accepted for Steam Greenlight.
 However, as mentioned … Continue reading → The post Voxeliens is now open source appeared first on Volumes Of Fun.

-Posted over 7 years ago by David Williams
+Posted about 9 years ago by David Williams

 I made the first public release of PolyVox nearly 10 years ago on the Ogre 3D forums.
 At the time it was just a simple demo to show how voxels and Marching Cubes could be used to create more dynamic … Continue reading → The post Wrapping up PolyVox development to focus on Cubiquity 2 appeared first on Volumes Of Fun.

-Posted about 8 years ago by David Williams
+Posted almost 10 years ago by David Williams

 In our last blog post we laid out a new direction for our Cubiquity voxel engine, including open sourcing the code and shifting the focus towards research for a future Cubiquity version 2.
 The first part of this is now … Continue reading → The post Cubiquity is now fully open source under the MIT license appeared first on Volumes Of Fun.

-Posted about 8 years ago by David Williams
+Posted almost 10 years ago by David Williams

 In our last blog post we laid out a new direction for our Cubiquity voxel engine, including open sourcing the code and shifting the focus towards research for a future Cubiquity version 2.
 The first part of this is now … Continue reading → The post Cubiquity is now fully open source under the MIT license appeared first on Volumes Of Fun.